facebookincubator/ForgeArmory/docs/ttp-dev.md

 ## TTP Anatomy

 ForgeArmory TTPs are designed to be consumed by [TTPForge](https://github.com/facebookincubator/TTPForge), which provides an interface to execute TTPs across various targets and mediums.
-Each ForgeArmory TTP consists of metadata, optional argument declarations, and steps, which define the TTP implementation logic.
+Each ForgeArmory TTP consists of metadata and optional argument declarations.
+The steps define the TTP implementation logic.

 ### Metadata